-MSc/BOT/3/CC15 - Lab-VIII - Pertaining to Theory Papers CC12, CC13 Credit:
+MSc/BOT/3/CC15 - Lab-VIII- Pertaining to Theory Papers CC12, CC13

-4 (Lectures: 120) Marks: 100
+Credit: 4 (Lectures: 120) Duration of exam: 4 Hrs.

-Course Objective: This course aims to educate students on concept quantitative estimation of protein by Lowry's method, qualitative estimation of lipids, qualitative estimation of carbohydrates, determination of chlorophyll a, chlorophyll b, and total chlorophyll, carotenoids and anthocyanins under varied environmental conditions and determination of chlorophyll a and chlorophyll b ratio in C3 and C4 plants.
+Course Objective: This course aims to educate students on the concept of quantitative estimation of protein by Lowry's method, qualitative estimation of lipids, qualitative estimation of carbohydrates, determination of chlorophyll a, chlorophyll b, and total chlorophyll, carotenoids, and anthocyanins under varied environmental conditions and determination of chlorophyll a and chlorophyll b ratio in $C_3$ and $C_4$ plants.

-Course e outcomes (CO): On successful completion of this course, the students will be able to: CO1 Students will be taught about quantitative estimation of protein by Lowry's method, qualitative estimation of lipids, qualitative estimation of carbohydrates.
-CO2 To prepare the standard curve of protein, carbohydrates and amino acids and to detect the reducing, non-reducing and total sugars.
-CO3 During the course students will gain knowledge about determination of chlorophyll a, chlorophyll b, and total chlorophyll, carotenoids and anthocyanins under varied environmental conditions and determination of chlorophyll a and chlorophyll b ratio in C 3 and C 4 plants CO4 Demonstration of plasmolysis and deplasmolysis in plant cell and demonstration of exoosmosis and endosmosis in grapes and resins.
+Course outcomes (CO): On successful completion of this course, the students will be able to: CO1 Students will be taught about the quantitative estimation of protein by Lowry's method, qualitative cor estimation of lipids, and qualitative estimation of carbohydrates.
+CO2 To prepare the standard curve of protein, carbohydrates, and amino acids and to detect the reducing, 02 non-reducing, and total sugars.
+CO3 During the course, students will gain knowledge about the determination of chlorophyll a, chlorophyll b, and total chlorophyll, carotenoids, and anthocyanins under varied environmental conditions and the determination of chlorophyll a and chlorophyll b ratio in $C_3$ and $C_4$ plants.
+CO4 Demonstration of plasmolysis and deplasmolysis in plant cells and demonstration of exosmosis and 04 endosmosis in grapes and resins.